Kentucky Atlas and Gazetteer

 Map of Georgetown, Kentucky Area

 Georgetown, the seat of Scott county, is located near the center of the county at Royal Spring and North Elkhorn Creek.
-Although the area had a few settlers as early as 1775, the permanent settlement that became Georgetown began in 1782 as Lebanon, Virginia.
-In 1790 it was named George Town to honor George Washington and was made the Scott county seat when the county was formed in 1792.
-The Georgetown post office was open by 1801.
-The population in 2010 was 29,098.
+Although the area had a few settlers as early as 1775, the permanent settlement that became Georgetown began in 1776 as McClellan's Fort or McClellan's Station, named for the McClellan family.
+About 1782 it was renamed Lebanon Station and was incorporated as Lebabon by the Virginia assembly.
+In 1790 the new town was named George Town, to honor George Washington.
+It was made the Scott county seat when the county was formed in 1792.

 Photo of Georgetown College